medplum/medplum/README.md

 Medplum is a developer platform that enables flexible and rapid development of healthcare apps.
 In consists of 3 main components

-- **Medplum Clinical Data Repository (CDR)** - This is the the backend server that hosts your healthcare data in a secure, compliant, and standards based respository.
+- **Medplum Clinical Data Repository (CDR)** - This is the the backend server that hosts your healthcare data in a secure, compliant, and standards based repository.
 The Medplum CDR also exposes a FHIR-based API for sending, receiving, and manipulating data
 - **Medplum App** - This is a web application where can you can view your data, perform basic editing tasks.
 You can also use the Medplum App to manage basic workflows.
 - **UI Component Library** - Medplum ships with a system of React components designed to help you quickly develop custom healthcare applications